 |PL2||MSSND + MSSEI requirements for PL2 data + other relevant requirements (e.g., DUA, HIPAA, etc.)|

-For classification of PL1 or PL2 data, please contact the Research Data Management Program and/or Information Security & Policy (ISP) for assistance with how to apply the MSSEI requirements to research data, and for help with planning the implementation of the requirements.
+For the classification of PL1 or PL2 data, please contact the Research Data Management Program and/or the Information Security Office (ISO) for assistance with how to apply the MSSEI requirements to research data, and for help with planning the implementation of the requirements.